 One of the comments on these photos today on Flickr was “You’re lucky to be in an area with amazing wildlife.”
 I couldn’t agree more.
 And that’s just one of the many ways that I am so very lucky.

-You can click on each of the photos above to view them on Flickr.
-I’ve also uploaded several more in this D7000 set on Flickr.
+You can click on the photos above to view them on Flickr.
+I’ve also uploaded several more in this D7000 set on Flickr (sorry, no longer available).
 Many of them are in high-resolution so that you can better judge the image / camera quality.
-You can also view additional photos I’ve made at Viera Wetlands here in this set.
+You can also view more photos I’ve made at Viera Wetlands here in this set.

 So we’re going to try something a little different.
 This will be a variation on the game “Where’s Waldo”, except you have to guess where I was last Saturday, based on the photos below.
 And you have to find me in at least one photo.
 We’ll use my Twitter handle and call it “Where’s EdRo?”.
 All of these photos were made in the same general area.
 To play fair, you aren’t allowed to scroll down too far before you guess.
 Forensic investigation of EXIF data is possible, but also against the rules.
 There’s no prize, but if enough people demand it, I can see about having something for the next time we play.